psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 ZIO runtime system is responsible for actually doing what is described or simply - interpreting.
 Usually it is done only once in our `run` function in `Main` class.
 `ZIO[-R, +E, +A]` data type has 3 type parameters:
-* R - type of environment required by the effects
+* R - type of environment required to interpret the effect
 * E - error type
 * A - return type

 You can see it as "E or A can be produced when R is provided".
 If we would speak functions that would be `R => Either[E, A]`.
 If you want to learn more about the data type refer to the [official documentation](https://zio.dev/docs/datatypes/datatypes_io).